index

 This medallion was found in a garden shed in Gwydir Street.
 It commemorate the coronation of Edward VII 'King of Great Britain and Ireland, Emperor of India' in 1902.
 The other side says 'Borough of Cambridge - George Kett JP Mayor - Coronation Year' with the city coat of arms.

-Queen Victoria's Diamond Jubilee was in 1897, seen at the top of this plaque on a wall in the old Pye site off Gwydir Street.
+Queen Victoria's Diamond Jubilee was in 1897, seen at the top of this plaque on a wall in the old Pye site (now the Gwydir Enterprise Centre) off Gwydir Street.
 It also mentions Canada, Australia, Africa, W.Indies, N-Zealand, Burmah, Gibralr, Malta, Cyprus, Egypt, Empress of India and Victoria 60 years Queen of Great Britain & Ireland.
-There is an identical wall plaque in Hough Leyland.
-Click on photo for larger version.
+There is an identical wall plaque in Hough Leyland, also in the following places:

 On the 28th of June, 1838, the Municipality of Cambridge organised one of the largest banquets ever prepared at Parker's Piece to celebrate the Coronation of Queen Victoria.
 The total number of participants was 32,000, with 15,000 diners and 17,000 spectators, at a time when the population of Cambridge was less than 30,000.
 The dinner itself - for the 'deserving poor' was free - but tickets were sold to the spectators.
 In total, the diners consumed 1,015 stone of meat, 72 lbs of mustard, 140lbs of salt, 125 gallons of pickles, 4,500 loaves of bread, 1,608 plum puddings of 6.5 lbs each, and 99 barrels of ale (3 pints per man, 1 pint per woman, and 1/2 a pint per child).
 Not only was it one of the largest banquets, but it was organised in just 13 days!